 This is usually more convenient when using these routines, since only one object file is needed

 when building programs that use them.

-See the top of this file for a list of the routines.
+See the top of the file for a list of the routines.

 Using FM for Special Functions